 Even if you are not normally an early riser, photographing sunrise makes you want to become one!
 There are some tips and tricks to help you capture the best sunrise photos.
-If you want to take your photography to the next level and make the most of the golden hour consider everything listed below!
+If you want to take your

 It’s important you scout the locations you want to shoot before heading out.
 The best thing to do is to search “best sunrise locations” in Google and then the name of the location you are shooting around.
 Also, use Instagram to scout out the best location and examples to inspire your next scene.
 Also, consider admiring the work of these photographers who often shoot at sunrise.

 When searching for locations for your next sunrise shot, remember to think about what types of landscapes you will be capturing.
 Are you looking to capture sunrise photographs over the ocean?
 Or maybe you want a sunrise shot with mountains and trees framing the scene.

 Even more, you might live in a city full of skyscrapers which takes more planning to know exactly where the sun can peek through.
 Or maybe you have a friend who can offer a view of the sunrise from their apartment window.
 Consider all these ideas when deciding on your sunrise location.

 It’s important to gather everything you need beforehand to capture the perfect golden hour sunrise.
 Make sure you pack your camera bag the night before when you are more focused and not sleepy-eyed.
 You will want to arrive at your location at least 1 hour before the sunrise so you can set up your tripod, gear, and take some practice shots.